UNC-Major-Lab/MSAcquisitionSimulator/README.md

 $ less human_fido_results.txt | grep -v "REV_" | grep "^0.9" | wc -l
 113
 ```
+Decoy proteins are prepended with "REV_".
 You can also use FidoChooseParameters, however it appears to choose a high protein prior probability, and we know what the true prior is.
 ```ShellSession
 $ FidoChooseParameters human.fido targetDecoy.txt
 ...